SAG-AFTRA Contracts

 • Post-production: After the production is complete, payment must be paid to the performer within 15 business days of the session.

-What makes the Commercials agreement especially difficult to keep up with is that it’s updated every three years.
+What makes the Commercial Agreement especially difficult to keep up with is that it’s updated every three years.
 In fact, SAG-AFTRA made its latest updates to its Commercials Contract provisions in April of 2022.

 Formerly known as the Industrial Contract, the Co-Ed agreement covers various types of programs that are divided into two categories: Category I and Category II.